Young Investigators’ Summer Program in Nuclear Engineering, click here to apply

-Is a residential academic experience that engages participants in the role that nuclear technologies play in meeting the needs of society and solving everyday problems.
+Join our three-week residential academic experience that engages participants in the role that nuclear engineering plays in meeting the needs of society and solving everyday problems.

 - Open to high school rising juniors, rising seniors & graduating seniors

 - Participate in lectures, labs, small group projects & industrial field trips

 - Topics include nuclear energy, radiation detection & applications, nuclear materials, nuclear security, nuclear waste management, industrial plasmas, etc.

 - Applications open: December 1 annually

 - Deadline: April 30 annually